skibu/nornsLib/README.md

 like 'date' and also accessing APIs that can provide binary data, such as using curl to get an binary file.

-## `include "nornsLib/debugExt"`
+## `log = require "nornsLib/loggingExt"`
-For debug logging statements that can be turned on or off, and contain useful debugging info such as function name, source code, and line number where called from.
-This is like a consdensed traceback.
+For logging statements.
+Each statement is prepended with timestamp so can easily determine what is taking so long to process.
+They are also written to file at `dust/data/<app>/logfile.txt` .
+Debug statements can be enabled or disabled, and contain useful debugging info such as function name, source code, and line number where called from.

-### debug.enable_print(value)
+### log.print(obj)
-This function needs to be called if want debug.print() functions to actually output info.
-To enable, call debug.enable_print(true) or simply debug.enable_print().
-To disable use debug.enable_print(false).
+Like print(), but puts the epoch time in front.
+Really nice for understanding what parts of your code are taking a long time to execute and need to be optimized.
+The time is shortened to only show 4 digits to left of decimal point, and 6 digits to the right.
+Showing more would just be kind of ugly.
+Nano seconds are just truncated instead of rounded because that level of precision is not actually useful for print statements.

-### debug.tprint(obj)
+### log.error(obj)
-Like util.tprint(obj), but only prints the timestamped message if debug enabled.
-Great for debugging.
+Uses log.print(), but preceeds the text with "ERROR: "

-### debug.log(obj)
+### log.enable_debug(value)
-An alternative and simpler name for debug.tprint(obj).
+This function needs to be called if want log.debug() functions to actually output info.
+To enable, call log.enable_debug(true) or simply log.enable_debug().
+To disable use log.enable_debug(false).
+This is like a condensed traceback.

-### debug.print(obj)
+### log.debug(obj)
-Like print(), but only does the print if debug enabled.
-Does not include timestamp.
-Useful for debugging.
+If enabled via log.enable_debug(value), outputs the object using log.print(), prefixed by "DEBUG: ", and with a second line that shows the context of function name, source code file name, and line number.
+Great for debugging!

 # Using NornsLib in your script
 The NornsLib library can easily be included in your script.
 Since nornsLib is a separate repo from your script you need to make sure that the nornsLib files are not just included, but that the whole library is cloned to the user's Norns device.
 To make this simple you can just copy and paste the following Lua file into your script repo.